FFFSTANZA/FoloCharge/PHASE4_COMPLETION.md

 # Phase 4: Premium Dashboard Interface - COMPLETE ✅

 ## Overview
-Phase 4 successfully transforms FoloCharge into a premium, enterprise-level SaaS dashboard with unified navigation, executive summary, and professional branding.
+Phase 4 successfully transforms Folonite DMS into a premium, enterprise-level SaaS dashboard with unified navigation, executive summary, and professional branding.

 ## What Was Implemented